Call for proposals with person holind AI globe

 Presentation: 20 minutes (15-minute presentation, plus 5-minute discussion period).
 Share an approach, present empirical findings, or examine theoretical or methodological issues.

-Panel discussion: 60 minutes.
-With a panel of colleagues, address different topics related to the conference theme and/or its sub-questions.
+Panel discussion: 45 minutes followed by a 15-20-minute Q&A. With a panel of colleagues, address different topics related to the conference theme and/or its sub-questions.
 Topics may raise issues and include insights from practice, research, or both.
 Panels may relate to one discipline, several disciplines, or integrate insights gained from working in an interdisciplinary/multi-disciplinary way.
-Panels should involve three to five panelists and a moderator, and should include a discussion period of 15 – 20 minutes.
+Panels should involve three to five panelists and a moderator, and should include a discussion period of 15-20 minutes.

 Workshop: 60 minutes.
 Take participants through the process of designing and implementing a strategy or approach that you have used, and the insights gained and/or the research and literature behind those strategies or approaches.
 Workshops should include participant activities and provide opportunities for participants to consider application to their own teaching or student learning.